Ted Healy: Death

-A later source alleged that the three assailants were not college boys but rather actor Wallace Beery, Albert R. Broccoli, and Broccoli's cousin, agent/producer Pat DiCicco.
-While there is no documentation in contemporaneous news reports that either Beery or DiCicco was present, Broccoli admitted that he was indeed involved in a fist fight with Healy at the Trocadero.
+A later source alleged that the three assailants were not college boys, but rather actor Wallace Beery, Albert R. Broccoli, and Broccoli's cousin, agent/producer Pat DiCicco.
+While no documentation exists in contemporaneous news reports that either Beery or DiCicco was present, Broccoli admitted that he was indeed involved in a fist fight with Healy at the Trocadero.
 He later modified his story, stating that a heavily intoxicated Healy had picked a fight with him and the two had briefly scuffled and then shook hands and parted ways.
 In other reports, Broccoli admitted to pushing Healy, but not striking him.

 Following an autopsy, the Los Angeles County coroner reported that Healy died of acute toxic nephritis secondary to acute and chronic alcoholism.
-Police closed their investigation, as there was no indication in the report that his death was caused by physical assault.
+Police closed their investigation, as nothing in the report indicated that his death was caused by physical assault.

 Healy was a prodigious spender; despite a weekly salary of $1,700, he died in debt.
 He indulged in numerous personal luxuries and paid his assistant performers' salaries out of his own pocket.
 He was also financially generous to friends when they were out of work; for example, while unemployed, Frisco lived at an expensive hotel on Healy's tab.
 Betty was left responsible for a multitude of liabilities, including hospital bills related to the birth of her son and Healy's medical care.
 She remained hospitalized for some time after Healy died, leaving their house unattended; as a result, it was burglarized and looted of everything of value.

 A trust fund was organized by friends and colleagues to provide financial support for Betty and her child.
 A fundraiser was also held, including a $10-per-plate dinner and an auction of the Hollywood Hotel's ledger with hundreds of famous signatures, but Betty later asserted that she never received any proceeds from the fundraiser.

-Ted Healy is interred at Calvary Cemetery in Los Angeles, California, along with his mother and sister.
+Ted Healy is interred at Calvary Cemetery in Los Angeles, along with his mother and sister.